 Summer Work-Study Program

-Summer employment begins May 15 and ends August 31.
+Summer employment after the last day of finals and ends on the first day of classes.
 If funds are available, students may be hired for summer employment after receiving approval from the Financial Aid Office.
 Summer work-study is an opportunity for students to help meet the cost of their education through full-time summer employment on campus or at a participating Community Service agency.
 Students are allowed to work up to 40 hours per week, and are expected to save a portion of their earnings to meet the cost of their education for the following year.

 How do I find out if I'm eligible?

 Students must be work-study eligible during the regular academic year, and also enrolled as a student the following academic year.
 It is very important that returning students have all of their financial aid reapplication materials in by the specified deadlines or they will not be able to do summer work-study.
 For an explanation please contact the Financial Aid Office.

 I am graduating this year - can I still do work-study over the summer?